CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 + High flight rate is a feature / Small size is a feature:

+- High flight rate allows iterations + Stoke is a hardware rich company rapidly iterating
+- Low risk payloads (constellations) allows riskier flights

 Nova needing to launch 4x as much as Falcon 9 to put the same mass into orbit is a feature.
 Flight rate appears to be the determining factor behind falling launch costs apart from vehicle architecture.
 Launching 4x as much as your competitors with a smaller fully-reusable vehicle allows for an accelerated process of lowering costs.
 Contrast this with Neutron, which will likely launch less than Falcon 9 with a second stage of <a href="https://x.com/BellikOzan/status/1741535515759857816?s=20">similar complexity</a>.
 It will be much harder for Rocket Lab to compete with Falcon 9 than Stoke.

+- High flight rate allows for more iteration
+- High flight rate can be achieved through launching constellations
+- Launching constellations allows you to push hardware to its limits

+High flight rate also allows for rapid iteration and especially when launching satellites on riskier life-leading boosters/upper stages.
+Stoke is clearly pursuing a strategy of hardware-rich development which aligns with rapid iteration.

 ### <b>Competing Against Partially-Reusable Launch Vehicles</b>

 Nova's scale makes it very well suited to competing with Neutron.
 First, the average mass of customer payloads on Falcon 9 is 4.4t (exluding Dragon).
 This is addressable both by Nova and Neutron.
 Second, the next largest market for Falcon 9 is GEO communications satellites.
 Neutron GTO capacity is rumored to be around 3-5 tons.
 Because Nova is planned to be refilled in orbit, its GEO capacity will be the same as LEO capacity, 5 tons.
 Finally, both rockets will compete for launching constellations and as mentioned above, Nova is positioned to cost less than Neutron long-term.

 From my perspective, it even appears more achievable than Neutron achieving lower marginal launch costs than Falcon 9.

 ### <b>Competing Against Fully-Reusable Launch Vehicles</b>